 Share with us how you came to become a celebrant?

-When I was planning my own wedding I spoke with many different celebrants, I learnt what celebrant did and met many different celebrants all who had different personalities and different ways of creating ceremonies.
+When I was planning my wedding, I spoke with many different celebrants.
+I learned what celebrants did and met many celebrants who had different personalities and different ways of creating ceremonies.

-I thought what am amazing job, you get to help people during one of the happiest times of their lives.
-I knew that it was going to a lot of working becoming and being a celebrant, running your own business, but it was weirdly something I felt drawn to, something that I couldn’t walk away from.
+I thought, what an amazing job; you get to help people during one of the happiest times of their lives.
+I knew that it would be a lot of work, becoming and being a celebrant, running your own business, but it was weirdly something I felt drawn to, something that I couldn’t walk away from.
 I think that this was the job that I was meant to do.

-I specialise in weddings and vow renewals, but also offer other services including naming ceremonies and life celebrations.
-All love should be celebrated, I am a firm supporter of marriage equality.
+I specialize in weddings and vow renewals and offer other services, including naming ceremonies and life celebrations.
+All love should be celebrated; I am a firm supporter of marriage equality.

 How would you describe your celebrant style?

 I believe that all ceremonies should be unique to the couple.
-I am very laid back and I would said my writing style is narrative in that I like to the tell a couples love story, their likes and dislikes, their dreams, their ambitions and above all else why they truly love each other.
+I am very laid back, and I would say my writing style is narrative in that I like to tell a couple’s love story, their likes and dislikes, their dreams, their ambitions and above all else, why they truly love each other.

 What inspires you when it comes to creating unique vows for your couples?

 I have a vow inspiration guide that I provide to all my clients.
-I believe at this stage it is at around 11 pages.
-There are a range of different ways that couples can go about creating their vows.
+I believe at this stage; it is at around 11 pages.
+There is a range of different ways couples can create their vows.

-- They can highlight the bits and pieces that they like from my inspiration guide and I will put it together to create vows
+- They can highlight the bits and pieces that they like from my inspiration guide, and I will put them together to create vows.

 - Couples can write their own vows or statements that they would like to make in their vows and send them to me for tweaking.

-- I can sit with each partner individually and talk them through the creation of vows, get their ideas and form the vows as a team.
+- I can sit with each partner individually and talk them through the creation of vows, get their ideas, and form them as a team.

-If I create vows for one or both of the partners to the marriage, I have questions called lets get to know the bride and groom.
-I use these to help construct the wedding ceremony, but can also use aspects of these to write vows.
+If I create vows for one or both of the partners to the marriage, I have questions called lets to get to know the bride and groom.
+I use these to help construct the wedding ceremony, but I can also use these to write vows.

-What would be your favourite ceremony you have officiated so far and why?
+What would be your favorite ceremony you have officiated so far, and why?

-I also loves how they included Declan in the ceremony by having him walk down the aisle and made it incredibly fun but having him walk to ‘If your happy and you know it’.
-The audience got involved and we clapping along and stamping their feet it was just truly an incredibly beautiful moment.
+I also love how they included Declan in the ceremony by having him walk down the aisle and made it incredibly fun but having him walk to ‘If you’re happy and you know it’.
+The audience got involved, and we clapped along and stamped their feet.
+It was just truly an incredibly beautiful moment.